The most connected community in Canada

 Thompson’s right.
 Co-ops are a natural fit for treating broadband as a utility.
 Similar to how electricity, water, and other utility co-operatives have developed infrastructure through much of rural North America, high speed is the logical next wave.
 The co-op model allows for not only local ownership and an opt-in alternative to government, but also price control, profit distribution, and decision-making about how to best serve community interests.

 In the US, over 750 communities have created their own ISP, many based on the co-op model.
-In Canada, too, villages like Lawrencetown in Nova Scotia, Hamiota in Manitoba, and others are tackling this opportunity on their own using the co-operative business model.
+In Canada, too, villages like Lawrencetown in Nova Scotia, Hamiota in Manitoba, and others are tackling this opportunity on their own using the co-operative business model — it shows others are vying for the title most connected community in Canada.

 Since creating its own fibre optic ISP, Olds has experienced economic growth, according to Thomson.
 Because of its broadband capacity, several businesses have moved to, developed, or expanded in Olds.
 His list includes an implement manufacturer, a small pharmaceutical company, a few oil and gas companies that have moved their headquarters to Olds, and people who work from home and choose to live in Olds because of the broadband advantage.